PlaidCloud/website/content/en/docs/concepts/configuration/secret.md

 /docs/reference/access-authn-authz/rbac/).

-Secrets often hold values that span a spectrum of importance, many of which can cause escalations within Kubernetes (e.g. service account tokens) and to external systems.
+Secrets often hold values that span a spectrum of importance, many of which can cause escalations within PlaidCloud (e.g. service account tokens) and to external systems.
 Even if an individual app can reason about the power of the Secrets it expects to interact with, other apps within the same namespace can render those assumptions invalid.